dondealban/14n121e/content/publication/2023-nat-commun/index.md

 ---
 abstract: Carbon credits generated through jurisdictional-scale avoided deforestation projects require accurate estimates of deforestation emission baselines, but there are serious challenges to their robustness.
+We assessed the variability, accuracy, and uncertainty of baselining methods by applying sensitivity and variable importance analysis on a range of typically-used methods and parameters for 2,794 jurisdictions worldwide.
 authors:
 - Hoong Chen Teo
 - Nicole Hui Li Tan